Victorian Government Attempts To Hijack Property Boom With New Taxes

-Property investors have seen a 2.16% gain in TARRO based on an increase in median home prices for the past three months.
+Property investors have seen a -1.23% drop in TARRO based on a decrease in median home prices for the past three months.

 Based on its average 5-year and quarterly capital gains TARRO, 2322 saw average growth in the long term.

 The NSW suburb also delivered a weaker performance in contrast to other Australian suburbs in terms of appreciation of property value.Investors saw the median home price rise to $400,000

 Profits averaged 2.22% per annum over a 3-year period, due to an upward trend in home prices in TARRO, 2322.

 This means, real estate investors could earn a rental income of $370 based on current median home prices for the suburb.

 The gross rental yield in TARRO, 2322 is 4.81%.